We may earn money or products from the companies mentioned in this post.

 So while these types of “low calorie, healthy meals” may be quick and convenient they are using up almost half of your daily salt intake.
 In one meal!

-Top food sources of salt:
+Top food sources of sodium:

 - breads and baked goods